pchiusano/pchiusano.github.io/_posts/2015-06-13-unison-update2.markdown

 * Upon opening a node to edit, we search local scope based on the search query.
 * If the search query starts with `"?"` we include global scope as well.
 If the number of matches is too high, we display only the count.

-Notice that unlike using Hoogle "manually", we don't have to enter the type, since the editor knows the type of the current edit location and can supply that information for us!
+Notice that unlike using something like Hoogle "manually", we don't have to enter the type, since the editor knows the type of the current edit location and can supply that information for us!
 Thus, we just focus on specifying whatever metadata we'd like to search by.

 There are some further refinements to this basic interaction to improve the ability to quickly refine our search.
 I'll discuss these in a later post.

+Looking forward to next week!